timothypao/EduVRse-Metaverse-Hackathon-UT-Austin/README.md

 # Won 2nd Place at 2024 Metaverse Hackathon at The University of Texas at Austin
 Over the course of three days, we crafted an immersive and forward-thinking career simulation set within the XR (extended reality) metaverse, incorporating augmented reality (AR), mixed reality (MR), and virtual reality (VR) technologies.

+This project consists of a fully working live XR metaverse demo, a structured research paper, and a full presentation slide deck.

 This groundbreaking project aims to revolutionize career exploration by empowering students with an invaluable platform to navigate diverse career paths with ease and confidence.

 By leveraging cutting-edge XR technologies, we offer an immersive experience that goes beyond traditional methods, allowing students to engage with realistic scenarios and environments relevant to various professions.